swiftlang/swift-evolution/proposals/NNNN-package-manager-tools-version.md

 supported by the current release of the Swift tools.

-Second, one specific planned change for the Swift Package Manager is a revision of the Package.swift PackageDescription API, to make it conform to newer Swift conventions and to correct historical mistakes.
+Second, one specific planned change for the Swift Package Manager is a revision of the Package.swift PackageDescription API for Swift 4, to make it conform to Swift conventions and to correct historical mistakes.
 In order to support backwards compatibility, the old version of the PackageDescription API must remain available.
 We need some way to determine which version of the PackageDescription API a package wishes to use.